brandmaker/MediaPoolWebHookConsumer/README.md

 * register for events like "PUBLISHED" or "DEPUBLISHED"
 * retrieve the POST message for the events
 * validate POST data
+* Add a job to an internal processing queue
+* Within the queue listener
-* pull asset metadata from Media Pool via REST API
+** pull asset metadata from Media Pool via REST API
-* pull binary of requested version and rendition from REST API
-* store binary to local file system
+** pull binary of requested version and rendition from REST API ** store binary to local file system
-* store metadata as JSON to local file system
+** store metadata as JSON to local file system

 ## Prerequisits